 1. Explore the Ledges Trail

-If you only have time for one hike in Cuyahoga Valley, make sure you visit The Ledges trail.
-This short kid and dog friendly trail is one of the most popular, and my pick for the best hike in Cuyahoga Valley National Park.
+If you only have time for one hike in Cuyahoga Valley, make it The Ledges Trail.
+This short, easy loop is one of the most iconic and popular hikes in the park—and for good reason!

-The Ledges Trail is NOT wheelchair accessible and not recommended for visitors with mobility issues.
+⚠️ Accessibility Note: The Ledges Trail is not wheelchair accessible and may be difficult for visitors with mobility concerns due to uneven terrain and rocky paths.

 2. Visit Brandywine Falls